karbomusic/TCPThing/README.md

 This app is for TCP connection based testing.
 Currently only the TCP keep-alive socket option (in minutes) is configurable via comand line arguments.
 It needs some refactoring and cleanup but it's something I modify as needed since it's just a test tool for corner-case issues.
 I originally wrote this to use with Wireshark to test and demonstrate how TCP Keep-Alive options in windows actually behave on the wire.

 You can run TCPThing as a client on one computer, and a server (listener) on another computer for example; or the same machine for that matter and connect client to server.
-Set server or client behavior by modifying the 3rd argument (1=server or 0=client).
+Set server or client mode by modifying the 3rd argument (1=server or 0=client).
 Or you can run a single instance as a client to connect to the endpoint of your choice.
 You could also run it as a server, then connnect from another endpoint using telnet.
-TCPThing will attempt to perform a DNS lookup if a hostname is provided instead of an IP address.
+TCPThing will attempt to perform a DNS lookup if a hostname is provided instead of an IP address in both cliend and server modes.

 #### USAGE: **TCPThing &lt;IPAddress | Hostname&gt; &lt;TCPPort&gt; &lt;IsServer {0|1}&gt; [KeepAlive {0=SystemSetting | UserValue}]**